sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## Dynamic provisioning
-- create a storgae class object
+- create a storage class object

  kubectl get storageclasses

+## STEPS
+- Create a storage class object
+- storage class creates pv automatically
+- pvc reference the storage class at the spec level
+spec:
+  storageClassName: google-storage
+- reference the PVC in the volumes of pod at the spec level
 ## notes
 info
 - The Storage Class called local-storage makes use of VolumeBindingMode set to WaitForFirstConsumer.